Reconstructing the unitary part of a noisy quantum channel: Application

-where the variance in Eq.~\eqref{eq:Unitarity} is taken over unitary maps with corresponding Choi matrix $\chi^k_{CL}$ corresponding to a Clifford gate $U^k_{CL}$ randomly drawn from the Clifford group.
-This allows to compute the unitarity $u(\chi)$ by drawing a fixed number of random Clifford gates and then evaluate the variance of their average fidelites with respect to the Choi matrix.
+The variance in Eq.~\eqref{eq:Unitarity} is taken over unitary maps with corresponding Choi matrix $\chi^k_{CL}$ corresponding to a Clifford gate $U^k_{CL}$ randomly drawn from the Clifford group.
+We use 100 random Clifford gates to evaluate the variance of their average fidelites with respect to the Choi matrix.